SAP-samples/teched2025-XP267/exercises/ex2/README.md

 ## Exercise 2.2  Use existing commands in SAP Automation Pilot to push these metrics to SAP Cloud ALM

 Now we want to push these metrics into SAP Cloud ALM - Health Monitoring.
-To do so, we'll need to extent this existing command.
+To do so, we'll need to extent this existing command: `CheckResourceQuotaUtilizationXP267Extended`

 **Go to the command itself**, scroll-down to the **Executor section** and click on **Add** button.
 ![](./images/02-06.png)